piggypiggyyoinkyoink/memory-allocator/README.md

 # Memory Allocator
-Memory allocator written in C, implementing basic allocator functions:
+Memory allocator written in C, implementing the following basic allocator functions (`allocator.c`):
 - `int mm_init(uint8_t *heap, size_t heap_size)`: Initialises the heap used by the allocator. `heap` is the pointer to the heap and `heap_size` is the size of the heap in bytes.
 Returns 0 on success, -1 otherwise.
 - `void* mm_malloc(size_t size)`: allocates a block of memory from the heap with 40-byte aligned payload, returning the pointer to this block if successful or `NULL` on failure. `size_t` is the size of the payload of the allocated block.
 - `void mm_free(void* ptr)`: Frees the allocated block of memory at `ptr`.
 If `ptr` points to an already freed block of memory, or an invalid memory location, does nothing.